New MDR Guidance For Borderline Products

 • Catheters coated with heparin or an antibiotic agent

-• Bone cements containing antibiotic
+• Bone cement containing antibiotics

 • Root canal fillers which incorporate medicinal products with ancillary action to that of the device

-• Soft tissue fillers incorporating local anaesthetics
+• Soft tissue fillers incorporating local anesthetics

 • Bone void filler containing growth factors